markgrovs/Bear-Markdown-Export/README.md

 * **NEW:** Can now make nested folders from tags
 (export to folder for first tag only, or all tags.)
 * **NEW:** Can restrict export to a list of specific tags
+* **NEW:** export as `.md` with links to common image repository or as `.textbundles` with images included.

-* Edit your Bear notes online in browser on [OneDrive.com](https://onedrive.live.com).
+Edit your Bear notes online in browser on [OneDrive.com](https://onedrive.live.com).
 It has a ok editor for plain text/markdown.
-* Or with [StackEdit](https://stackedit.io/app), an amazing online markdown editor that can sync with *Dropbox* or *Google Drive*
+Or with [StackEdit](https://stackedit.io/app), an amazing online markdown editor that can sync with *Dropbox* or *Google Drive*

-* Read and edit your Bear notes on *Windows* or *Android* with any markdown editor of choice.
-* Remote edits or new notes will be synced back into Bear again.
+Read and edit your Bear notes on *Windows* or *Android* with any markdown editor of choice.
+Remote edits or new notes will be synced back into Bear again.

-* Run it manually or add it to a cron job for automatic syncing (every 5 – 15 minutes, or whatever you prefer).
+Run it manually or add it to a cron job for automatic syncing (every 5 – 15 minutes, or whatever you prefer).
 ([LaunchD Task Scheduler](https://itunes.apple.com/us/app/launchd-task-scheduler/id620249105?mt=12) Is easy to configure and works very well for this)